leegare/pet_insurance/README.md

 ---
 ### 1. Dataset and EDA

-The dataset is composed of 11,000 rows and 3 columns where 2 are of type text and the 3rd is the target represented in float values of 0.0 and 1.0 as shown below:
+The dataset consists of 11,000 rows and three columns: two text columns and one target column represented by float values of 0.0 and 1.0, as shown below:

 ![**Figure. **](graphics/dataframe.png)

-An initial analysis showed the dataset to be composed of:
+An initial analysis revealed that the dataset contained:
-- 4541 different words, numbers and symbols in the Item Description column and
+- 4,541 unique words, numbers, and symbols in the Item Description column
-- 2029 different words, numbers and symbols in the Diagnosis column.
+- 2,029 unique words, numbers, and symbols in the Diagnosis column.

 #### Statistics for samples of class 1